JackieTheHusky/simplemySql/README.md

 # WHAT IS IN THIS?
-The contenting code is very base level and not made with thoughts of it being used by anybody else.
+The scripts is very base level and not made with thoughts of it being used by anybody else.

 That being said, I will document my progress and bring up things that a beginner(like myself) may also find helpful.
 (it can also be used to hopefully show my growth and cause amusement for later)